Homemade Zucchini Muffins: Your Family’s New Favorite

 Fill the Muffin Cups

-Using a level #16 ice cream scoop, fill each muffin cup with batter, about 3/4 full.
+• Using a level #16 ice cream scoop, fill each muffin cup with batter to about 3/4 full.
 A #16 scoop measures just under 1/4 cup or 4 Tablespoons.

 Time to Bake!

-Bake on middle rack for 15 minutes, or until toothpick inserted in center of muffin comes out clean and muffin tops bounce back to the touch.
+• Bake on middle rack for 15 minutes, or until toothpick inserted into center of muffin comes out clean and muffin tops bounce back to the touch.

 Gluten-Free?
 Yes!
 Absolutely!